 * * * Next Change * * * *

 4.5.3.1 Actions at the UE of user A

+4.5.3.1.1 General

 If user A wishes to use a native identity, the UE shall include in the outgoing INVITE or MESSAGE request the From header field and may include the P-Preferred-Identity header field(s) as specified in TS 24.229 [3].
 The From header field and the P-Preferred-Identity header field (if included) shall contain the native identity.